avrae/avrae/docs/automation_ref.rst

 .. attribute:: stacking

-     *optional, default false* - If true, if another effect with the same name is found on the target, instead of overwriting, add a child effect with name ``{name} x{count}`` and no description, duration, or concentration.
+     *optional, default false* - If true and another effect with the same name is found on the target, instead of overwriting, add a child effect with name ``{name} x{count}`` and no description, duration, or concentration.

+.. attribute:: save_as

+    *optional, default None* - If supplied, saves an :class:`IEffectMetaVar` to the automation runtime, which can be used in another IEffect's ``parent`` key to set its parent to this effect.
+Must be a valid identifier.

+.. attribute:: parent

+    *optional, default None* - If supplied, sets the created effect's parent to the given effect.
+This must be the name of an existing :class:`IEffectMetaVar`.

+    If ``parent`` is supplied but the parent effect does not exist, will not set a parent.

+    If ``conc`` is true, the given parent effect will take priority over the concentration effect.

+    If ``stacking`` is true and a valid stack parent exists, the stack parent will take priority over the given parent.

+**Variables**

+- ``(supplied save_as)`` (:class:`IEffectMetaVar` or ``None``) A reference to the effect that was added to the target.
+  Use this in another IEffect's ``parent`` key to set that IEffect's parent to the given one.

 Roll
 ----